Table of Contents

 Are magic truffles safe?

-Magic truffles aren’t considered dangerous but they do require a certain level of precaution: the origin, quality, and variety of the truffle should be taken into account.
+Magic truffles aren’t considered dangerous and are not known to be addictive but they do require a certain level of precaution: the origin, quality, and variety of the truffle should be taken into account.
 When poorly dosed, they can become damaging and lead to unpleasant experiences.

 To avoid becoming a danger to others, always use psychoactive substances responsibly.
-Avoid any activity that could be dangerous, such as sports or driving, throughout your whole psychedelic trip.
+Try microdosing truffles first.
+Also, avoid any activity that could be dangerous, such as sports or driving, throughout your whole psychedelic trip.

 How do you eat magic truffles in Amsterdam?